Save The Bay opens registration for statewide BayCamps, offers early bird registration deals

 Save The Bay’s four camp programs cater to campers who have completed grades K-12.
-Junior BayCamp, for those who have completed grades K-1, is offered as a half- or full-day camp in both Newport and Providence.
-BayCamp, for campers who’ve completed grades 2-4, takes place in Providence, Newport, Wickford and Bristol, with a special program for grades 2-5 in Westerly.
+Junior BayCamp, for those who have completed grades K-1, is offered in Providence.
+BayCamp, for campers who’ve completed grades 2-4, takes place in Providence, Newport, Wickford and Bristol.
 Shipboard Camp—in Providence, Newport, Wickford and Bristol—is offered to those who have completed grades 5-7; and High School Camp, for campers who have completed grades 8-12, is offered in Providence.

-Families who register for BayCamp before March 15 will save $25 on their registration fee, usually $300/week for a full-day camp and $175/week for a half-day camp.
-This discount also applies to Save The Bay members who already register at reduced member rates of $285/week for a full-day camp and $160/week for a half-day camp.
+Families who register for BayCamp before March 18 will save $15 on their registration fee, usually $330/week.
+This discount also applies to Save The Bay members who already register at reduced member rates of $315/week.

 Those interested in registering a child for BayCamp, or learning more about camp opportunities, can do so by visiting savebay.org/camp.
 Questions can be directed to Jennifer Kelly at 401-272-3540 x103 or firstname.lastname@example.org.